dktrcoco/PWA_Budget_Tracker/README.md

 AS AN avid traveller I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling.

+GIVEN a user is using this Heroku-deployed Budget App

+WHEN there is no internet connection

+THEN any user input (withdrawal or deposit) will be displayed and added to their transaction history when their connection is back on

 ## Images